travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/concepts/advancedconcepts/settings.md

 }
 ```

-If we send a Query with the previous HotelX Settings, the configuration that will be sent to the supplier is:
+If we send a Query with the previous HotelX Settings, the configuration that will be sent to the Seller is:

 - Context: "CONTEXT"&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;//From DB Default Settings<br />
 - Language: "en"&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;//From HotelX Query/Mutation Settings<br />